 Batman: Sword of Azrael #1-4 set. #1=9.6, #2=9.8, #3=8.5, #4=9.6.
 Certification #0294317001 to 004 sequentially.
 First appearance and origin of Azrael (Jean-Paul Valley), now seen on the Gotham TV show.
 CGC graders and my notes on Sword of Azrael #3: "multiple indents top back cover" are 2-3 super light reading kinks, only 1 is noticeable; "small crease lower back cover" -- only thing I see looking super close is a tiny thumbed wrinkle line at bottom edge, maybe 3-4mm, almost invisible; "small stain top back cover"-- not enough info, and only thing that may be it is a little round faint gray spot in Snipes' forehead hairline on right side, but that may be on inside of the well, impossible to tell.
 Or the stain may only show enough on the inside cover to find it.
 They don't mention the 1/4" printing wrinkle beneath Wesley Snipes lower lip, but I will.
 It LOOKS like a 9.6+ on the outside, but wasn't worth taking the chance to have it reviewed and get charged $15 for reholdering if it got the same grade.
 So it's free with the set, PLUS Azrael regular series #1 and 2, if available...$130 (View set) (View back of #3) (View close-up #3 printing wrinkle)

 Star Trek Next Generation #75 signed by artist Sonia Hillios, 9.8.
 Certification #0294317006.
 Has the Green 'Qualified' label, as CGC didn't witness the signature (signed before CGC existed).
-I guarantee it to be genuine or money back (I had Sonia sign various issues by mail).
+I guarantee it to be genuine or money back (I had Sonia sign various issues by mail back in the late 90s).
 Only copy graded of this issue so far, so unique, and highest in the census of course.
 Nice painted cover art with Riker and Borg.
 And I'll throw in your choice of 1 of the other Hillios signed issues too!
 (See those on the DC or Star Trek pages.)...$55 (View)

 Darkness #1/2, 9.6.
 First one, 1996, from Wizard magazine and Image Comics/Top Cow.
 Certification #1227463010.
 Not many graded or on the market.
 With 'loose' Wizard certificate, as CGC doesn't encapsulate them.
 Grader notes mention 'small scuffs center cover', but I didn't see them before submitting and can't find them now, so thought it'd get a 9.8.
 Slight white printing fade top right edge.
 Pretty 'Newton pool' free too, but there's a small loose piece of what's probably microchamber paper inside the case in the back upper right corner.
 Yours for only...$25 (View)